shaunclarke2333/terraform-wordpress-on-aws/README.md

 Site data is stored inside an RDS database.

-Database password securely with Secrets Manager .
+Database password stored securely with Secrets Manager .

-Auto Scaling Group used to rovision multiple servers in HA mode.
+Auto Scaling Group used to provision multiple servers in HA mode.

 Used user-data to install WordPress on servers